-The Company's present Board of six Directors are all non-executive.
-The Chairman of the Board is Mr Koh Beng Seng and the other non-executive Directors are Ms Mimi Ho, Mr Norman Ip, Mr Lee Boon Ngiap, Mr Leo Mun Wai and Mr Quah Wee Ghee.
+The Company's present Board of five Directors are all non-executive.
+The Chairman of the Board is Mr Soon Tit Koon and the other non-executive Directors are Dr Chong Yoke Sin, Mr Lee Boon Ngiap, Mr Leo Mun Wai and Mr Quah Wee Ghee.
+Directors who stepped down from the Board of the Company in 2023 are Mr Norman Ip (16 April 2023), Mr Koh Beng Seng (21 April 2023) and Ms Mimi Ho (31 December 2023).
 Directors do not appoint alternate directors as a matter of practice.
 Key information on the Directors' qualifications, background, working experience, age, directorships and appointments are set out in the website www.greateasternlife.com.